Los Angeles Unified School District: 2019 teachers strike

 On January 14, 2019, 30,000 teachers walked out in what was the first teacher's strike in Los Angeles since 1989.
 The strike lasted six days.
 Schools remained open, with replacement teachers and administrative staff filling in for the striking teachers, but school attendance was estimated to have dropped to less than half during the strike.
 Teachers and their supporters held rallies around the city, including at City Hall and LAUSD headquarters.

 The UTLA and LAUSD reached a deal on January 22, 2019, after an all-night negotiating session.
 The agreement included a 6 percent pay raise for teachers, a reduction in class size by 4 students per class for grades four through 12 over the course of three years, the removal of a provision that had previously allowed larger class sizes during times of economic hardship, and a "commitment to provide a full-time nurse in every school" as well as a librarian for every middle and high school.
 The deal also included the establishment of 30 community schools around the district, modeled after similar programs in Cincinnati, Ohio, and Austin, Texas, seeking to provide students with social services and learning experiences in the arts.
 The deal contained no binding agreements on charter schools, but it did include a non-binding resolution calling on the state to establish a cap on charter schools.

+2023 classified staff strike

+On March 21, 2023, Service Employees International Union, Local 99 (SEIU99) planned a three day strike against LAUSD demanding a 30% raise to which LAUSD had countered with a 23% raise plus a 3% cash bonus.
+Unified Teachers Los Angeles (UTLA) decided to join in on the strike as recent support in the last couple of years have been dwindling in an effort to support their upcoming labor negotiations.
+After the conclusion of the three-day strike, school resumed on March 24 with no new deal being agreed upon.
+In the afternoon of the same day, it was announced that LAUSD and SEIU99 agreed upon a "historic deal", meeting the demands that SEIU99 asked and more.